-TDS TDS or Total Dissolved Solids is one value used to evaluate the water quality.
-TDS is the total of all inorganic and organic substances dissolved in a solvent.
-In our case the solvent is water.
-It can be drinking water, cooling water or wastewater.
-The unit of measurement for TDS is expressed in micrograms per liter or in PPM, parts per million.
+TDS or Total Dissolved Solids is one value used to evaluate the water quality.
+TDS is the total amount of all inorganic and organic substances dissolved in a solvent.
+In our case, here on this page, the solvent is water.
+The water can be drinking water, cooling water or wastewater.
+Total dissolved are measured in micrograms per liter or in PPM, parts per million.
+Whereas 1 ppm equals 1 microgramm per liter.

 Calcium, magnesium, nitrates and chlorides are the most abundant minerals in drinking water.
 All these minerals in the water influence the TDS.
-These elements can also be found in sea water, and of course a lot of salt, sodium chloride.
+All these elements can also be found in sea water.
+And in addition a lot of salt, sodium chloride.

 TDS meters measure the electrical conductivity of the liquid.
-By means of a small voltage between two anodes.
-Since conductivity and TDS depend on each other, you can draw conclusions about the TDS in the liquid.
+In the to be measured water sample the meter is put.
+The meter apply a small voltage between two anodes, which can be meassured.
+Since conductivity and TDS depend on each other, you can draw conclusions about the Total Dissolved Solids in the liquid.

 However, the total amount of dissolved solids says nothing about the actual water quality.
 This total dissolved is only a parameter for calculating the reaction of water in the technical environment, for example when drinking water is heated.